laxmanpokhrel/xmanscript-useform/docs/useFrom.md

   - *Description*: A function used to hook the controls to the form.

 - **`onSubmitHandler`**:
   - *Description*: Listens to the submit action of the form.
+It can also be called directly without passing any arguments.

 These attributes and options provide flexibility and control over form initialization, validation, and handling within your application.